 The curriculum identifies opportunities to differentiate in order to ensure students with SEND needs are able to access learning.
-For example, lessons are planned to incorporate differentiated tasks and materials.
+For example, lessons are planned to incorporate differentiated tasks and materials and a graduated approach is adopted following the four stages of an ongoing cycle of Assess, Plan, Do, Review.